 Parents also experience problems during their child's transition to kindergarten.
 Parents have more contact with their child's teacher in early childhood settings than do parents whose child is in kindergarten (Rimm-Kaufman & Pianta, 2005).
 In addition, behavior problems are among the concerns most frequently reported by parents of kindergarten children (McIntyre, Eckert, Fiese, DiGennaro, & Wildenger, 2007), yet parents report minimal targeted or intensive support (McIntyre et al., 2007; Wildenger & McIntyre, 2011).
 However, for a variety of reasons, the importance of kindergarten is clear.
-Behavior problems at school entry have a deleterious impact on later conduct (Okado & Bierman, 2015).
+With an increase in assessments during kindergarten and early elementary school, children are identified earlier for special services in school (Litty & Hatch, 2006).
+Without effective treatment, behavior problems at school entry have a deleterious impact on later conduct (Okado & Bierman, 2015).
 Parental expectations for their children and beliefs about their children at school entry predict later academic performance (Davis-Kean, 2005; Loughlin-Presnal & Bierman, 2017).
 To ameliorate difficulties children and families experience at school entry and to prevent a host of problems and promote adaptive skills, an ecological approach that supports parents and children at home, in concert with kindergarten teachers and other school staff, is essential.